What’s in this article

 3. Security

-Internal audits review through your business’s cybersecurity environment to check for any vulnerabilities and if they are secured to your security standards.
-Auditors will provide and recommend on the possible ways to mitigate the issues raised.
+Internal audits assess your business’s cybersecurity environment for vulnerabilities and compliance with your security standards.
+Furthermore, auditors will provide and recommend possible ways to mitigate the issues raised.

 4. Integrity